-REQ UIREMENT DOCUMENTED IN: Mandatory The guideline/development process must meet all the following conditions: A.I The organisation/s responsible for developing and publishing the guideline is/are named.
+REQ UIREMENT DOCUMENTED IN: Mandatory The guideline/development process must meet all the following conditions: A.1 The organisation/s responsible for developing and publishing the guideline is/are named.
 Must be in Guideline but can also be in Administrative report A.2 Sources of funding for guideline development, publication and dissemination are stated.
+Guidelines Transparency.
 Must be in Guideline but can also be in Administrative report A.3 A multidisciplinary group that includes end-users, relevant disciplines and clinical experts is convened to develop the purposes, scope and content of the guideline, and the process and criteria for selecting member are described.
+Guidelines for Guidelines Guideline Development Group.
 Must be in Guideline but can also be in Administrative report A.4 Consumers participate in the guideline development, and the processes employed to recruit, involve and support consumer participants are described.
-Administrative report A.5 A complete list of all the people involved in the guideline development process is provided, including the following information for each person: name, profession or discipline, organisational affiliation and role in the guideline development process.
+Guidelines for Guidelines Consumer Involvement Administrative report A. 5 A complete list of all the people involved in the guideline development process is provided, including the following information for each person: name, profession or discipline, organisational affiliation and role in the guideline development process.
 Must be in Guideline but can also be in Administrative report A.6 Potential competing interests are identified, managed and documented, and a competing interest declaration is completed by each member of the guideline development group.
-Administrative report A.7 A list of organisations formally endorsing the guideline is provided.
-Must be in Guideline but can also be in Administrative report

-REQUIREMENT DOCUMENTED IN: Desirable The guideline/development process should meet the following conditions, where applicable: A.2.1 The amount and percentage of total funding received from each funding source is stated.
-Administrative report A.4.1 The guideline development process includes participation by representatives of Aboriginal and Torres Strait Islander peoples and culturally and linguistically diverse communities (as appropriate to the clinical need and context), and the processes employed to recruit, involve and support these participants are described. ^{iv} Administrative report
+Guidelines for Guidelines Identifying and Managing Conflicts of Interest Administrative report A. 7 A list of organisations that will be approached to endorse the guideline is provided.
+Must be in Guideline but can also be in Administrative report A.8 The guideline development process includes participation by representatives of Aboriginal and Torres Strait Islander peoples and culturally and linguistically diverse communities (as appropriate to the clinical need and context), and the processes employed to recruit, involve and support these participants are described.
+Guidelines for Guidelines Engaging Aboriginal and Torres Strait Islander Peoples Administrative report Desir The g rable uideline/development process should meet the following conditions, where applicable : A.2.1 The amount and percentage of total funding received from each funding source is stated.
+Guidelines for Guidelines Transparency.
+Administrative report